gabrielLlanes/tennis-api-frontend/README.md

 ## Available Functions

-As of now, a user can do three things:
+As of now, a user can do five things:

 1. Get H2H matchup history
 2. Get individual player career statistics
 3. Get player activity by year
+4. Get ATP rankings
+5. Get ATP tour level match results of the previous day.

 I plan to add more functionalities.
 As of now, there is only support for ATP players.
-I plan to incorporate the same functionalities for the WTA very soon.
+I will incorporate the same functionalities for the WTA soon.

 ### Rivalries